Solomon Tuliaupupu

-Solomon Nokeakua-Stroud Tuliaupupu is an American college football defensive end for the Montana Grizzlies.
+Solomon Nokeakua-Stroud Tuliaupupu (born March 26, 2000) is an American college football defensive end for the Montana Grizzlies.
 He previously played for the USC Trojans.

-High school career
+Early life

 Tuliaupupu attended Claremont High School in Claremont, California before transferring to Mater Dei High School in Santa Ana, California after his sophomore year.
 He played his entire high school career as a middle linebacker.
 Despite suffering a season-ending foot injury in the playoffs of his senior season, Tuliaupupu recorded sixty-three tackles, four sacks, and won the Butkus Award.